Hi, I'm Mason

 Eating yak cheese at 4300m.
 The next day we hiked to 4985m, which totally kicked my ass.
 Photo by Allie Harrison, @allielouiseharrison

 Sound familiar?
-I'd love to help tell your story.
+I'd love to hear your story.
 Get in touch!

 Photo by Laura Kelly